 Find a flat, hard-surfaced area to lay the lining and batting fabrics.
 I placed my lining right side down first and taped it to the tile floor using masking tape.
 I pulled the fabric tight to keep it nice and flat.

+Place the batting down on top of the lining and smooth it flat.
 Place the quilt top onto the batting and lining.
-Smooth this out, and tape it to the tiles like the lining.
+Smooth this out and tape it to the tiles like the lining.
 This holds everything in place for pinning.

 Once all three quilt layers are in place, begin pinning the layers together with quilting safety pins.
-These will keep all the layers together so the quilt can be hand or machine stitched.
+These will keep all the layers together so the quilt can be hand-stitched or machine-stitched.
+Try adding more pins than fewer so everything sits nicely.
+Pull the tape off the fabric and tiles.

 Step 7: Quilt the fabrics together

 I chose the All Well Cardigan Coat pattern because I loved the shape and style.
 This pattern comes with a pattern hack guide, which I followed for the collar.
+Trace around the pattern pieces and cut the quilted fabric out.

-Follow along with the sewing pattern instructions to construct your quilted jacket.
-The pattern I used had instructions to bind the outer jacket edges, which I like.
+Follow along with your sewing pattern instructions to construct your quilted jacket.
+The pattern I used had instructions to bind the outer jacket edges, which I love the finish of.
+I decided to cut out binding strips and use them to finish the inside seams.

-Quilt Jacket Summary
+Quilt Jacket Conclusion

-More Sewing Projects to Make:
+More Clothing Sewing Projects

 How to Make a Quilted Jacket with a Pattern

-Keep warm and cosy this Winter in a beautiful handmade quilted jacket.
+Keep warm and cosy this winter in a beautiful handmade quilted jacket.
 Adding this quilted jacket to any outfit elevates it, showing off your character and style.
 Anyone can give this sewing project a go by following a simple, beginner-friendly sewing pattern.

 Materials